MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/office-online-server-overview.md

 ## How Exchange Server and Outlook Web App use Office Online Server for previewing Office file attachments
 <a name="exchange"> </a>

-When is configured to use , users of can preview file attachments by using , , and .
-These previews provide rich, full-fidelity viewing of files and any comments within them, without downloading the files before viewing them.
+When Exchange Server is configured to use Office Online Server, users of Outlook Web App can preview Office file attachments by using Word Online, Excel Online, and PowerPoint Online.
+These previews provide rich, full-fidelity viewing of Office files and any comments within them, without downloading the files before viewing them.

-By default, the following file types are displayed using :
+By default, the following file types are displayed using Office Online Server:

--  documents (doc, docx, dotx, dot, dotm extensions)
+- Word documents (doc, docx, dotx, dot, dotm extensions)

--  documents (xls, xlsx, xlsm, xlm, xlsb extensions)
+- Excel documents (xls, xlsx, xlsm, xlm, xlsb extensions)

--  documents (ppt, pptx, pps, ppsx, potx, pot, pptm, potm, ppsm extensions)
+- PowerPoint documents (ppt, pptx, pps, ppsx, potx, pot, pptm, potm, ppsm extensions)

 > [!NOTE]
->  won't be used to render any attachments in IRM protected messages.
+> Office Online Server won't be used to render any attachments in IRM protected messages.

- integration for attachment previews is available to all customers.
-Exchange on-premises customers have to deploy to enable the functionality.
+Office Online integration for attachment previews is available to all Exchange Online customers.
+Exchange on-premises customers have to deploy Office Online Server to enable the functionality.

-For more information about how to configure to use , see  [Office Online Server Integration](https://go.microsoft.com/fwlink/p/?LinkId=627464).
+For more information about how to configure Exchange Server to use Office Online Server, see  [Office Online Server Integration](https://go.microsoft.com/fwlink/p/?LinkId=627464).